Sandra Radinger

 Her work spans across the resesearch domains of Applied Linguistics, Sociolinguistics, Palliative Care, Public Health, Philosophy and Philosophical Practice.

-Key areas of her research have so far been the communicative chances and limitations of English as a lingua franca communication, lived language experience, the availability of linguistic resources, and multilingualism education.
+Key areas of her research have so far been the communicative chances and limitations of (English as a) lingua franca communication in migration contexts, lived language experience, the availability of linguistic resources, and multilingualism education.

 With a focus on qualitative and participatory research approaches, she has gained experience in working with migrants, language teachers, health care professionals, and respective insititutions.